-Name and Surname: Study programme: Field of Study: Type of Thesis: Language of Thesis: Secondary language: Fedir Kovalov Computer Science (Single degree study, bachelor I. deg., full time form) Computer Science Bachelor's thesis English Slovak Title: Filesystem with Interactive Access Control for Linux Annotation: Aim: Traditional access control mechanisms in operating systems allow the same level of access to all processes running on behalf of the same user.
+Name and Surname: Fedir Kovalov

+Study programme: Computer Science (Single degree study, bachelor I. deg., full time form)

+Field of Study: Computer Science Type of Thesis: Bachelor's thesis

+Language of Thesis: English Secondary language: Slovak

+Title: Filesystem with Interactive Access Control for Linux

+Annotation: Traditional access control mechanisms in operating systems allow the same level of access to all processes running on behalf of the same user.
 This typically enables malicious processes to read and/or modify all data accessible to the user running a vulnerable application.
-It can be dealt using various mandatory Draft - solution using the FUSE framework on and demonstrate its benefits Supervisor: Department: Head of department: FMFI.KI roslav Janáček, PhD. - Department of Computer Science Dr. Martin Škoviera, PhD.
-Assigned: 31.10.202 4 Approved: 31.10.202 4 doc.
+It can be dealt using various mandatory access control mechanisms, but these are often complicated to configure and are rarely used in common user oriented scenarios.
+This thesis focuses on design and implementation of a filesystem layer which delegates the decision to allow or deny access to a filesystem object by a specific process to the user.

+Aim: - analyse the problem and design a solution

+- implement the solution using the FUSE framework

+- test the solution and demonstrate its benefits

+Supervisor: RNDr.
+Jaroslav Janáček, PhD.

+Department: FMFI.KI - Department of Computer Science

+Head of prof. RNDr.
+Martin Škoviera, PhD.

+department:

+Assigned: 31.10.2024

+Approved: 31.10.2024 doc.
 RNDr.
 Dana Pardubská, CSc.

 Guarantor of Study Programme

-Student

-Supervisor

-Abstrakt